bedrocklinux/bedrocklinux-userland/src/strat/README.md

 However, which instance of apt - Debian's or Ubuntu's - is in use is context-dependent, which may not be desired.
-To explicitly specify which to use, one should use strat.
+To explicitly specify which to use one should use strat.
 For example, to search Debian's repositories for vim, one could run:

     strat debian apt search vim